 “By failing to prepare, you are preparing to fail.” – Benjamin Franklin

 Benjamin Franklin’s words are good advice for life, and good advice as you prepare to apply for social security disability as well.
-The success of your Social Security Disability application process has as much to do with the information you provide as it does with your disability.
+The success of your SSD application has as much to do with the information you provide as it does with your disability.
 Providing the wrong information, or even the correct information in the wrong format, can cause your application to be delayed or even denied, leaving you with two options – start the process over or appeal.

 Collecting the necessary documents and reviewing the required forms before meeting with the disability examiner (or applying online) not only increases the chance that your application will be approved early – and thus get you benefits sooner – but can also alleviate stress and make the process run much more smoothly.

-To help with the process of applying for Social Security Disability benefits we’ve compiled a list of the forms and other information you will need to apply for SSD benefits.
+To help, we’ve compiled a list of information and forms for the SSD Application process that you will need.
 Some of the forms you’ll complete with the disability examiner during your interview; however, it is still a good idea to review the forms before your appointment to familiarize yourself with the questions you will be asked and, if necessary, get the answers you’ll need.

 The SSA has a disability checklist that you can refer to and keep track of the required documents as you go through the application process; there is also an online disability checklist, should you choose to apply online.
 If you do choose to apply for SSD benefits online, the system will run you through the forms, though it may be helpful to print a copy and complete prior to starting the online application.
 You must still submit your medical records and other required documentation.

 In some cases, there are advantages to completing the application in your local SSA office with a disability examiner versus applying online.
 Our office can help you decide which option right for your particular case.
 Call #866-352-5238 for a complimentary case evaluation